- Sushi Eating Manners for your knowledge

 The Sauce Etiquette 3 – Battleship Sushi will not float

 Gunkan maki, meaning the battleship sushi, is a sushi where the fillings fall apart and thus, nori seaweed is placed around the sushi to create a bowl.
 This is common for uni and ikura.
 As is the case with any other sushi, the soy sauce should not be dipped from the rice down.
 However, most likely, you won’t be able to flip the gunkan maki because the neta is surely to fall out.
 What you should do is, pick up a piece of the gari (ginger) and dip that into the soy sauce and use it to brush the surface of the neta with soy sauce.

-Sushi Dictionary to ease drop on the sushi chef’s conversation
+Sushi Dictionary to eavesdrop on the sushi chef’s conversation

 Agari – Hot green tea

 Geta – The wooden platter on the counter where sushi is placed

 Oaiso – Check (used to ask for your bill)

 Gari – Pickled ginger (yellow for no food coloring, pink for food coloring)

 Sabi – Wasabi (if you don’t want wasabi, tell the chef, sabi-nuki)